snl-dakota/dakota/docs/user/usingdakota/studytypes/sensitivityanalysis.rst

 Dakota provides two main approaches for computing Sobol' indices, a.k.a. variance-based decomposition (VBD):

   - Polynomial Chaos Expansion (PCE)
   - Sampling-based

 The sampling-based methods are activated via the :dakkw:`method-sampling-variance_based_decomp` keyword for sampling methods.
 There are two sampling-based algorithms available:

   - Saltelli Pick-and-Freeze
   - Binned

+Implementation details for the Saltelli and PCE-based Sobol' index estimators in Dakota are provided in :cite:p:`Weirs10`.
+Details of the binned implementation are provided in :cite:p:`Li16` (Method B).

 **VBD via Polynomial Chaos Expansion**: